EU vertical restraints can expose your business to anti-competitive risks if agreements aren’t carefully structured.

 Under an exclusive supply arrangement, a supplier will provide the relevant services or products to a single buyer.

-Exclusive supply is covered by the vertical agreement block exemption.
+The vertical agreement block exemption covers exclusive supply.
 But, if this does not apply, the guidelines provide that the buyer’s and its competitors’ market shares, the market strength of the supplier, the length and extent of the supply obligation, the product type and the level of the supply and distribution chain at which the agreement is made, are all significant factors in determining whether the arrangement is anti-competitive or not.

 Tying

 Tying is covered by the vertical agreement block exemption, provided that the parties’ relevant market share threshold is not exceeded.
 But if the block exemption does not apply, the guidelines provide that the supplier’s market position in relation to the original service or product is crucial.
-This may be affected by the existence of any entry barriers and the market position of the buyer and any competitors of the supplier.
+The presence of entry barriers may influence this, the buyer's market position, and the supplier's competitors.

 Restrictions on the sale price

-A supplier is able to recommend a sale price or put in place a maximum resale price under the vertical agreement block exemption.
+A supplier can recommend a sale price or establish a maximum resale price under the vertical agreement block exemption.
 But a minimum or fixed sale price obligation is a hardcore restriction and not permitted.
-If the vertical agreement block exemption does not apply because the supplier’s market share is above 30%, the guidelines provide that stating a recommended resale price may result in uniform pricing across the market.
-And this could result in suppliers colluding, which, as a consequence, could have anti-competitive effects.
+Suppose the vertical agreement block exemption does not apply because the supplier’s market share exceeds 30%.
+In that case, the guidelines stipulate that stating a recommended resale price may lead to uniform pricing across the market.
+This could result in suppliers colluding, which, in turn, could have anti-competitive effects.

 Upfront access payments